vxnuaj/machine-learning/PLAN.md

     - [ ] ROC-AUC
 - [X] **K-fold Cross-Validation**
 - [X] **Log Likelihood**: Understanding log likelihood and its role in model evaluation
-- [ ] Understanding how to choose the appropriate evaluation methodologies
+- [ ] Understanding how to choose the appropriate evaluation methodologies, apply it to one of your models.
 - [X] **Model Selection Techniques**: Cross-validation

 **Hyperparameter Tuning / Model Selection**